What Impact HIPAA?

 Adele M. Kirk, M.A.

-The literature describing the impact of state regulation on health private health insurance is fraught with methodological difficulties and contradictory findings.
-This study offers several improvements on this literature: (1) We estimate coverage among only adults in worker families, minimizing potential error in the measurement of key variables.
-(2) We introduce continuous measures of regulations that govern how insurers price coverage and how they set waiting periods for coverage of preexisting conditions.
-(3) We estimate the impact of regulations individually, rather than in bundles.
+This study investigates the impact of the states’ access regulation on health insurance coverage among adults in worker families.
+We offer several methodological improvements on past estimates of this type: (1) We estimate coverage among only adults in worker families, minimizing potential error in the measurement of key variables.
+(2) We introduce continuous measures of allowed rate variation and waiting periods for coverage of preexisting conditions.
+(3) We estimate the impact of regulations individually, rather than in “bundles.”
 (4) We introduce measures of market structure to control for supply-side variables that may influence the price of insurance (which is unobserved) and therefore the rate of private coverage.

 Our results related to market structure are new to the literature.
 We find that states with more concentrated group insurance markets enjoyed higher rates of small employer coverage, all else being equal.
 This finding is consistent with diseconomies of small scale in states with more fragmented insurance markets, but also with potential differences in regulatory oversight that may be endogenous to market structure.

-With respect to regulatory impacts, we find that very few forms of regulation affected small employer coverage independent of their primary impacts on market structure.
+We also find that very few forms of regulation affected small-employer coverage independent of their primary impacts on market structure.
 However, all-product guaranteed issue (as HIPAA requires) significantly raised the probability of coverage among adults in worker families.
 Our earlier research indicated that all-product guaranteed issue also improved competition in the group market, increasing the number of insurers that participated.

 We find that the impact of rate regulation on coverage was significant and relatively complex in the group market, but insignificant in the individual market.
 In states with a narrow composite rate band (or lacking a composite band, narrow bands on both age and health rating), small employer coverage was significantly higher among adults associated with workers in firms with fewer than 100 employees (although we found no impact on workers in firms with fewer than 25 employees).
 However, when both narrow composite rate bands and guaranteed issue were imposed, their combined effect on coverage was negative: employer coverage was significantly lower among adults associated with workers in firms with fewer than 100 workers.

-Also, our results regarding the impact of market structure on coverage suggest that diseconomies of small scale in the supply of health insurance may be a problem.
-In the small-group market, we observed a positive effect of greater market concentration on employer coverage.
-In the individual market, we observed no impact of statistical significance, but the signs of key market structure variables were consistent with diseconomies of small scale.
-Further investigation of insurance supply and its impact on coverage is warranted including specifically the extent of competition and scale economies in the production of health insurance, and differences in the administration of regulations that may be endogenous to market structure.
+Also, our results regarding the impact of market structure on coverage suggest that diseconomies of small scale in the supply of health insurance may be a problem warranting further investigation of insurance supply and its impact on coverage.
+Such research should examine further the extent of competition and scale economies in the production of health insurance as well as differences in the administration of regulations that may be endogenous to market structure.